dalesgit/dalesgit.github.io/relg101-f18/presentations/ritual-sq.md

 ## Ritual Reenactment

-<li class="fragment">In tribal societies, creation stories may be ritualized through dance and gesture at particular times of the year so that people reenact - the first deeds of gods and goddesses. </li>
+- In tribal societies, creation stories may be ritualized through dance and gesture at particular times of the year so that people reenact - the first deeds of gods and goddesses.
 <li class="fragment">The Greek tragedy is derived from the ritualized worship of the Dionysus. </li>
 <li class="fragment">The modern drama derives from the acting out of the Easter story in French monasteries during the Middle Ages. </li>